 The Tides Beach Club is a charming-yet-refined hotel and restaurant on Goose Rocks Beach.
 The iconic yellow house has a lovely porch with fire pits facing the ocean, and it’s a great place to grab lunch, dinner, or cocktails after a day on the beach.

-The restaurant serves an incredible lobster roll (both a hot and cold option!) on a notable potato bun.
+The restaurant also serves an incredible lobster roll (both a hot and cold option!) on a notable potato bun.
 Really, the quality is in the details.
 Rustic margaritas come in salt-rimmed mason jars.
 Appetizers are always ample.
+You get the idea.

 Other than that, expect fresh, beautifully orchestrated salads and satisfying seasonal mains with meat and dairy sourced from local farms.
 This is a great place to hang out for sunset and lite bites near the beach, as well.
 It’s a local staple!